Timeline of the National Football League: Timeline

-1920–1931: The Birth of the NFL
+1920–1932: Birth of the NFL

 1920

-The American Professional Football Association is formed.
+The American Professional Football Association was formed on September 17, 1920, at Canton, Ohio, with Jim Thorpe elected president.
 The fourteen teams were mainly drawn from the Ohio League, Chicago Circuit, New York Pro Football League and other teams from the lower midwest.
 A $100 membership fee was charged.
 The Chicago Tigers folded after the season.

+The Massillon Tigers were represented at the September 17 meeting by Ralph Hay, but they never played in the league.
+As such, they are considered a charter member on a technicality.

 1921

-Number of teams increased to 21.
-Four teams lasted only one season.
-Tonawanda Kardex in particular only lasted one game, making it the shortest running NFL franchise to date.
-Three other franchises folded.
+The American Professional Football Association was reorganized in Akron, Ohio on April 30, 1921, with Joe F. Carr elected as new league president.
+With the low entry barrier of a $100 membership fee, the number of teams ballooned to 21.
+Four of these franchises would last only one season, with Tonawanda Kardex only making it through a single game.
+Three other franchises folded mid-season.
+The Decatur Staleys moved to Chicago.

 1922

-The APFA was renamed the National Football League.
-Four new franchises awarded.
+The APFA was renamed the National Football League on June 24, 1922.
+Four new franchises were awarded.

 1923

 A new and distinct Cleveland Indians franchise was formed.
 Two other teams joined the NFL, the Duluth Kelleys and the St. Louis All Stars.
 The St. Louis team folded after one season.

 1924

 Before the season, the owner of the Cleveland Indians bought the Canton Bulldogs and "mothballed" it, taking the team's nickname and players to Cleveland for the season.
 The Canton Bulldogs had won the NFL championship in 1923, and won it again as the Cleveland Bulldogs in 1924.